▌How many towns in Vermont spray pesticides along roads to kill adult mosquitoes?

 There is no reason for concern about exposure to mosquito-borne Zika in Vermont.
 In the US, Zika can be transmitted by mosquito bites, but according to the CDC, there is “no known Zika” from mosquitoes outside of Florida and Texas.

 Zika is thought to be transmitted by only two species of mosquitoes (Aedes aegypti and A. albopictus) which are rare or absent in New England.
-In 2016 , 2017, and 2018 the Vermont Agency of Agriculture and Food Markets monitored for A. albopictus and failed to find any.
-Populations of A. aegypti have apparently never been present in Vermont.
+Each year since 2016 the Vermont Agency of Agriculture and Food Markets monitored for adults of A. albopictus and failed to find any.
+Viable populations of A. aegypti have apparently never been present in Vermont.